 WHY A WALL?

-The gates are never closed.
+The gates of the New Jerusalem are never closed.
 The angels at the gates seem to be welcoming, rather than guarding.
 Perhaps the City has existed - in the heavenly realm, from very nearly the beginning of the creation.
 Perhaps that is why the angels were guarding the gates in John’s vision, to prevent Satan or any of his fallen ones from returning, until they are cast into the Lake of Fire.

 Revelation 22:15 “Outside are the dogs (prostitutes) who practice magic arts, the sexually immoral, the murderers, the idolaters, and everyone who loves and practices falsehood” as well as the “cowardly, the unbelieving, the vile, and all liars (Rev. 21:8).”